rodrfentanes21/rodrfentanes21/README.md

 ### Hi there, I'm Rodrigo Fentanes, Computer Science Bachelor and Fullstack Developer

 - I consider myself someone with good communication skills and willing to help others and work on a collaborative environment, always excited about learning new technologies and challenging myself.
-- Recently graduated in Computer Science.
+- Bachelor in Computer Science.
 - Looking foward on opportunities to expand my knowledge.
 #### Languages:
 - Native Portuguese